 For open source projects (like this one) everyone has read access to the (main/public) repository, and anyone can make a contribution to the project.
 So how are those contributions controlled?
-If just anyone could commit changes this central repository, the project would be permanently unstable and probably permanently broken.
+If just anyone could commit changes to this central repository, the project would be permanently unstable and probably permanently broken.
 In this situation the change is managed by submitting a patch file or a pull request to the development team, who do have write access.
 They can review the changes first, and then either submit it to the main repository or reject it back to the author.

 Patch files are simply Unified-Diff files showing the differences between your working tree and the base revision.